-INSTITUTION MANDATE ROLE IN PROJECT IMPLEMENTA TION Implementation of mitigation measures monitoring National The NEA is mandated Direct monitoring of the Quarterly Environment Gambia government implementation of the enhancement and environmental Agency Agency for ensuring mitigation measures and submission of monitoring with compliance of projects with quarterly monitoring reports to PMU. key stakeholders national environmental To advise the PMU on management laws required adjustments to the enhancement and mitigation programs.
-Ministry of This Ministry oversees The Ministry co-opted in Environment, Implementation of the the monitoring to Climate Environment policies ensure adopted policies Change and adopted by the National are in line with our Natural Environment Management national environmental Resources Council (NEMC) laws Department of It is responsible for Direct monitoring of the Potential Water The assessment of implementation of contributor Resources Periodic variation of the enhancement of towards cost of country's water resources, mitigation measures implementation their use and for water and also concerned of the ESMP resources planning. with changes in the since this is quality or contamination not project's of surface and responsibility groundwater in project intervention areas.
-Ministry of Fisheries and Water Resources and NAMs Statutorily mandated Gambia government Institution responsible for The implementation of all water resources related projects Overall coordination of the enhancement and mitigation and monitoring programs.
-Direct reporting to donor on the state of the ESMP implementation and direct implementation of the enhancement and mitigation programs Local Government Authorities Regional authority within Whose administrative area the project falls and a potential supporter in both project and post project era Potential contributor towards cost of implementation of plan since this is not project's responsibility Director of Public Health Services Project has implication on public health issues Potential contributor towards cost of implementation of plan since this is not project's responsibility Key stakeholder in the monitoring of controlling public health issues Beneficiaries Communities communities to receive Project support in water supply and public sanitary facilities in-kind contributions, especially free labour towards plan implementation Record keeping to aid monitoring program Provide relevant information during project monitoring Non- governmental Organizations: Those organizations working with beneficiary communities in the area of food self- sufficiency, poverty alleviation of portable water for local communities 1.share and provide expertise in the implementation of the mitigation and monitoring programs 2.
+Ministry of Fisheries and Water Resources and NAMs resources planning.
+Statutorily mandated Gambia government Institution responsible for The implementation of all water resources related projects with changes in the quality or contamination of surface and groundwater in project intervention areas.
+Overall coordination of the enhancement and mitigation and monitoring programs. since this is not project's responsibility Direct reporting to donor on the state of the ESMP implementation and direct implementation of the enhancement and mitigation programs Local Government Authorities Regional authority within Whose administrative area the project falls and a potential supporter in both project and post project era Potential contributor towards cost of implementation of plan since this is not project's responsibility Director of Public Health Services Project and post project of Project has implication on public health issues Potential contributor towards cost of implementation of plan since this is not project's responsibility Key stakeholder in the monitoring of controlling public health issues Beneficiaries Communities communities to receive Project support in water supply and public sanitary facilities in-kind contributions, especially free labour towards plan implementation Record keeping to aid monitoring program Provide relevant information during project monitoring Non- governmental Organizations: Those organizations working with beneficiary communities in the area of food self- sufficiency, poverty alleviation of portable water for local communities 1.share and provide expertise in the implementation of the mitigation and monitoring programs 2.
 Share expertise/experience and resources in building capacity of the beneficiaries